HackYourFuture/Node.js/week3/MAKEME.md

 ### The Backend

 1. First remove the response from last week
-2. Inside of the the `POST` route, bring in `axios` and insert the API endpoint: `https://api.openweathermap.org/data/2.5/weather`.
+2. Inside of the the `POST` route, bring in `axios` and pass the value of the API endpoint: `https://api.openweathermap.org/data/2.5/weather`.
 For it to work we first have to add the API Key, like so:

 ```js
 const APIKEY = require('./sources/secrets.json').API_KEY;
 axios(`https://api.openweathermap.org/data/2.5/weather?APPID=${API_KEY}`);
 ```

-There are 2 situations that could happen: if the city name is not found, we want to send to the client a response with a message that the city isn't found.
-Or the city is found, and then we want to return a message that contains the city name and current temperature.
-Let's take a look at the first one:
+Now, there are 2 situations that could happen: if the city name is not found, we want to send to the client a response with a message that the city isn't found.
+However, if the city is found and then we want to return a message that contains the city name and current temperature.

 3. If the result is not found, we `render()` to the page the `index` (just like in the `/` endpoint).
 However, also add a second argument, an object: `{ weatherText: "City is not found!" }`
 4. If the result is found, we also `render()` to the page the `index`.
 Also add here the object.
 Only, instead of just a string dynamically add in the `cityName` and temperature (gotten from the result of the API call).
 Hint: use template strings to add variables in your strings!